S3-working-group/s3-practical-guide/docs/all.md

 Essential patterns to help you achieve this:

 -   _Navigate via Tension_ – Looking out for, and addressing situations that could benefit from building or refining a shared mental model, helps people to get on the same page and supports productive dialogue.
+-   _Determine Requirements_ - Determining what's required to respond appropriately to an organizational driver before deciding what to do helps develop a shared understanding of the direction and scope of a suitable response to the driver.
 -   _Clarify and Develop Domains_ – Explicitly clarifying and documenting areas of  responsibility ensures a shared mental model regarding expectations and responsibilities.
--   _Clarify Intended Outcome_ – By first agreeing on the intended outcome of a proposed activity, project or agreement, people develop shared understanding of where things should be headed and can then engage in productive dialog about how to get there.
+-   _Clarify Intended Outcome_ – By first agreeing on the intended outcome of a proposed activity, project, or agreement, people develop shared understanding of where things should be headed and can then engage in productive dialog about how to get there.

 ### Where to Start?